Procedure Guide ·Blood Panel ·2026

 1What does a blood panel test for in dogs?

-The CBC measures red blood cells (anemia), white blood cells (infection, inflammation), and platelets (clotting).
-The chemistry panel evaluates liver (ALT, ALP), kidneys (BUN, creatinine), blood sugar, protein, and electrolytes.
-Additional tests can check thyroid, pancreatic enzymes, and disease markers.
+CBC measures red cells (anemia), white cells (infection), and platelets (clotting).
+Chemistry evaluates liver (ALT, ALP), kidneys (BUN, creatinine), blood sugar, protein, and electrolytes.
+Add-ons check thyroid, pancreatic enzymes, and disease markers.

 2Does my dog need to fast before blood work?

-Yes, fasting for 8-12 hours is recommended before a chemistry panel — food can temporarily elevate blood sugar, fats, and liver enzymes.
+Yes-8-12 hours before chemistry panel.
+Food elevates blood sugar, fats, and liver enzymes.
 Water is fine.
-CBC results aren't affected by food.
-Puppies and diabetic dogs may have modified fasting instructions.
+CBC unaffected by food.
+Puppies and diabetic dogs may have modified instructions.

 3How often should dogs have blood work done?